isomerpages/moe-yuhuasec/_our-programmes/Student Leadership.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Student%20Leadership%202.png">
 </div>
 <h4>2024 SC Events Photo Gallery:</h4>
-<h5>First Day of School:</h5>
-<p>Kickstarting the school year with a burst of color and warmth!
-Our dedicated
+<p>First Day of School: Kickstarting the school year with a burst of color
-student councilors transformed the foyer into a welcoming haven, helping everyone ease into the new term with friendly smiles and supportive hearts.
+and warmth!
+Our dedicated student councilors transformed the foyer into a welcoming haven, helping everyone ease into the new term with friendly smiles and supportive hearts.
 Here's to a fantastic start and a year full of new opportunities!</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/First_Day_of_School__2_.jpg">
 </div>